< Back to Test Description

 employment for many decades since serving in the Viet Nam war.
 They were

 administered the author's PTSD scale (McPTSD), the author's disability scale

 (McDAR), and the BFI.
-Some of these veterans did not have either
+Some of these veterans did not

 high PTSD test scores or low disability scores but several very low scores